 The District (DHCF and DDS) published a Notice of Proposed Transition Plan and Amendments in the D.C.
 Register, posted copies of the Notice, proposed amendments and proposed transition plan on the DDS website, and made them all available upon request.
 The District also provided at least two opportunities to provide comments-- both in writing and through a public forum during which written and oral comments are accepted.
-Specifically, in addition to accepting written comments, the District also discussed and received oral comments on the amendments and the transition plan at meetings of the DDA Advisory Group and Project ACTION!, DC^{'TM}s advocacy group for people with intellectual and developmental disabilities.
-Finally, the District discussed the revised Performance Measures at a meeting of the DDS Quality Improvement Committee.
+Specifically, in addition to accepting written comments, the District hosted a public forum on all amendments and the transition plan, as well as a public forum specifically on the rate changes.
+The District also discussed and received oral comments on the amendments and the transition plan at meetings of the DDA Advisory Group and Project ACTION!, DCTMs advocacy group for people with intellectual and developmental disabilities.
+Finally, the District discussed the revised Performance Measures at a meeting of the DDS Quality provement Committee.
 The District took all public feedback into consideration when amending the waiver.

 - J. Notice to Tribal Governments.
 The State assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency. - K. Limited English Proficient Persons.
-The State assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 - August 8, 2003).
+The State assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
 Appendix B describes how the State assures meaningful access to waiver services by Limited English Proficient persons.